 - Property managers will no longer bear the responsibility of gas billings.
 Residents will be encouraged to conserve energy because they have their own individual gas service meters.

-The Maryland Multifamily Piping Program was created to help lower first costs for builders and developers who choose efficient, comfortable, safe and reliable natural gas as the primary energy solution in their multifamily projects.
-Property owners and managers of existing apartment complexes with either full electricity or single-building gas meter(s) can also benefit from the Maryland Multifamily Piping Program, when they commit to converting their building(s) to individual tenant-controlled natural gas meters.
+The Multifamily Incentive Program was created to help lower first costs for builders and developers in Maryland who choose natural gas as the primary energy solution in their multifamily projects.
+Property owners and managers of existing apartment complexes with either full electricity or single-building gas meter(s) can also benefit from the program when they commit to converting their building(s) to individual tenant-controlled natural gas meters.